hibri/EducationForEngineers/template-for-course-outline.md

 How to tighten feedback loop for learner
 How to reduce batch size

-# Outline

-## Target Audience (university student/junior employee/senior employee/open course for self-study etc)

-## Course title:
+# Your Course Title Here

+Here we give a general outline of the course, the content to be covered, learning outcomes etc.

+### Authors

+Your name here

+### Target Audience

+e.g. university students (particular year/degree?) / junior employees / senior employees / open course

-## General overview of the topic (a few sentences)
+### General overview of the topic (a few sentences)

+A short paragraph outlining the content and purpose of the course.

-## What capabilities do you want students to exhibit on completion?
+### What capabilities do you want students to exhibit on completion?

+* ...
+* ...

-## Ordered backlog of capabilities
+### Ordered backlog of capabilities

+1. ...
+2. ...

-## How could you test for those?
+### How could you test for those?

+* ...
+* ...

-## How could students practise and demonstrate those behaviours?
+### How could students practise and demonstrate those behaviours?

+* ...
+* ...

-## What information needs to be transmitted?
+### What information needs to be transmitted?

+* ...
+* ...

-# System...
+# System

+Here we describe the system within which learners operate.
+How do the receive information, how do they practise, what are the constraints and incentives that they experience causing them to learn?

-## Format
+### Format

+Lecture?
+Lab?
+Project-based?
+Something else?

-## Constraints and incentives
+### Constraints and incentives

+...

-## Schedule
+### Schedule

+Weekly classes?
+A full-day?
+Multiple days?
+Three-month project?

-## Class size
+### Class size

+...